jssteinberg/some-makeup/README.md

 # makeup-style

-Minimal CSS files for correcting and improving default browser CSS; for styling in general and typographic style.
+Experimental minimal CSS files for correcting and improving default browser CSS; for styling in general and typographic style.

 [Installation and documentation](https://some.makeup/style)